Spin Accumulation and Longitudinal Spin Diffusion of Magnets: Introduction

 The technologically important field of spintronics uses spin currents to make magnets receive (read) or send (write) information.
 Associated with this is the major theoretical advancement that, when out of equilibrium, a magnet has a second magnetic variable, called the spin accumulation.
 The term {\it accumulation of spin} appeared in the 1970 work of Dyakonov and Perel on what are now known as the spin Hall effect (an electric current produces a magnetization in a non-magnetic spin-active material) and the inverse spin Hall effect.\cite{DyakonovPerel1,DyakonovPerel2}

 Transverse spin currents (relative to the magnetization $\vec{M}$) were implicit in the early work of Monod {\it et al},\cite{Monod72} and were explicit in the 1979 work of Silsbee {\it et al},\cite{SilsbeeJanossyMonod79} both of which involved magnetization deviations transverse to the equilibrium magnetization.
-The latter work invoked an exchange interaction between two posited types of magnetic electrons ($s$ and $d$ were spin-polarized but only $s$ could conduct -- i.e., diffuse).\cite{Hasegawa59} Longitudinal spin currents were studied theoretically by Johnson and Silsbee.\cite{JohnsonSilsbee87,JohnsonSilsbee88} The 1993 theory of Valet and Fert considered longitudinal spin currents and introduced the term {\it spin accumulation}.\cite{ValetFert93}
+The latter work invoked an exchange interaction between two posited types of magnetic electrons ($s$ and $d$ were spin-polarized but only $s$ could conduct -- i.e., diffuse).\cite{Hasegawa59} Longitudinal spin currents were studied theoretically by Johnson and Silsbee.\cite{JohnsonSilsbee87,JohnsonSilsbee88} The 1993 theory of Valet and Fert\cite{ValetFert93} considered longitudinal spin currents and introduced the term {\it spin accumulation}.\cite{ValetFertspinacc}

-In 2002 Zhang, Levy and Fert employed an $s$-$d$ model with exchange to study (transverse) spin transfer torque.\cite{ZhangLevyFert02} It was followed in 2004 by a non-$s$-$d$ model that effectively used Fermi liquid theory for the spin-polarized conducting electrons producing (in our notation) $\vec{m}$; it used an exchange constant to couple to a magnetization $\vec{M}$ associated with core electrons and described by the classic theory of Landau and Lifshitz.\cite{ZLZA04} Both Refs.~\onlinecite{ZhangLevyFert02,ZLZA04} emphasized the transverse components of $\vec{M}$ and $\vec{m}$, which are the magnetic variables used in the area of spintronics.
+In 2002 Zhang, Levy and Fert employed an $s$-$d$ model with exchange to study (transverse) spin transfer torque.\cite{ZhangLevyFert02} In it the dominant magnetization was the non-diffusing $\vec{M}_{d}$ (with a subscript suggesting the real-space core $d$ electrons), and the spin current was due only to the magnetization $\vec{m}$ of the conduction $s$ electrons.
+It was followed in 2004 by a kinetic theory for an itinerant magnet that replaced $\vec{M}_{d}$ by the usual magnetization symbol $\vec{M}$; and the excitations were described by a distribution function in momentum space.
+The words ``spin accumulation'' were employed, but not given a symbol or identification.\cite{ZhangLevyFertspinacc} The spin current was explicitly given in terms of the distribution function.

+$\vec{M}$ can be taken to be due to the momentum-space ``core'' electrons within the majority and minority Fermi seas, which in an $s$-$d$ model would include both the $s$ and $d$ bands, and $\vec{m}$ can be taken to be due to momentum-space excitations at the Fermi surfaces.
+Both Refs.~\onlinecite{ZhangLevyFert02,ZLZA04} emphasized the transverse components of $\vec{M}$ and $\vec{m}$, which are the magnetic variables used in the area of spintronics. $\vec{M}$ is described by the classic theory of Landau and Lifshitz.\cite{LLMagnetics35}

-Using irreversible thermodynamics we have examined the full equations of motion for this model.\cite{Saslow17} Unlike the present work, it assumed a single longitudinal type of magnetization.
+Applying irreversible thermodynamics we previously examined the full equations of motion for this model.\cite{Saslow17} Unlike the present work, that work assumed a single longitudinal type of magnetization.
 More recently we have studied the coupled transverse modes of $\vec{M}$ and $\vec{m}$, as can be generated in an ac spin transfer torque or spin pumping experiment.\cite{SunSaslow19}